kevinrenskers/django-generic-notifications/README.rst

 - iPhone push notification
 - notification center

-At this moment only two email backends are provided, one of which is turned on by default.
+At this moment only two email backends are provided.

 Notification types
 ==================